BptBrr/deep_prediction/README.md

 ## Deep Prediction of Investor Interest: a Supervised Clustering Approach

 This repo contains the accompagnying code for the paper https://arxiv.org/abs/1909.05289.
+Contribution is two-fold:

+1. We first show the usefulness of our approach on simulated data exhibiting the characteristics awaited from our model, and compare it to a LGBM benchmark.
+2. We use our approach on an open-source dataset (https://zenodo.org/record/2573031#.XaSQ9_fRY5l) to prove its usefulness on real-world data.